chitranshmotwani/Food-Classifier/readme.md

    - Utilize TensorFlow for building and training the machine learning model.
    - Employ Streamlit to create an interactive web application for users to interact with the model.
    - Implement Docker for containerization to ensure consistent and portable deployments.
-   - Utilize Kubernetes for efficient orchestration and scaling of the application.
-   - Leverage cloudbuild for automated builds in the cloud environment.
-   - Utilize GitHub for version control and collaborative development.
+   - Leverage GitHub for version control and collaborative development.
-   - Utilize Google Cloud for cloud-based infrastructure and services.

 4. **Development Environment:**
    Code development will be facilitated using PyCharm, an integrated development environment (IDE) for Python.